Chad Green (pitcher): Toronto Blue Jays

 Green taking the ball in St. Louis, 2025.

-On January 31, 2023, Green signed a two-year, $8.5 million deal with the Toronto Blue Jays.
+On January 31, 2023, Green signed a two-year, $8.5 million contract with the Toronto Blue Jays.
 Since he was still recovering from Tommy John surgery at the time, this contract had an unconventional structure.
 After the first year of the contract, which guaranteed $2.25 million, the Blue Jays could exercise a team option that would pay him $27 million over three years, with the possibility of up to $1 million in performance bonuses based on games pitched.
 If the team would decline this option, then Green could trigger a player option for the 2024 season valued at $6.25 million with up to $2 million in bonuses.
 If he would decline that option, then the Blue Jays could exercise a final, two-year, $21-million team option with up to $1 million in bonuses.
 He was activated from the injured list on September 1, and made his Blue Jays debut that same day.
 Following the 2023 season, Toronto opted to exercise its two-year, $21 million option, after the first two options were declined.

-Green was designated for assignment on July 29, 2025, after Toronto traded for Seranthony Dominguez.
+Green made 53 relief appearances for Toronto during the 2024 season, compiling a 4–6 record and 3.21 ERA with 46 strikeouts and 17 saves across 53 1/3 innings pitched.
+He pitched in 45 games for the Blue Jays in 2025, registering a 3–2 record and 5.56 ERA with 35 strikeouts and one save across 43 2/3 innings pitched.
+Green was designated for assignment on July 29, 2025, after Toronto traded in exchange for Seranthony Dominguez.
 He cleared waivers and was released by the team on August 3.